Pasta salad is easy to make. It´s perfect for barbeque parties or other feasts. Pasta salad makes a perfect lunch as well.

 If you make pesto without oil, it is better for weight loss.
 That way, you can save 900 calories from your recipe with a half cup of olive oil.
 Change the parmesan cheese for nutritional yeast flakes to reduce calories.
 Nutritional yeast still gives some cheesy flavor.

-Nuts are high in calories but your body does not burn them the same way than pure oil, nuts have fiber so not all calories in nuts turn to energy.
+Nuts are high in calories, but your body does not burn them the same way as pure oil; nuts have fiber, so not all calories in nuts turn to energy.
 Studies show that people who eat nuts are actually slimmer than those who don´t.

-To reduce calories even more in your pesto you can reduce the amount of nuts and replace it with more fresh herbs.
+To reduce calories even more in your pesto, you can reduce the number of nuts and replace them with more fresh herbs.

 What goes with pasta salad?